Home

 2022-05-23 20:19:20

-KYIV, May 23 (Reuters) - A Ukrainian court docket sentenced a Russian soldier to life in prison on Monday for killing an unarmed civilian within the first war crimes trial arising from Russia's invasion.
+KYIV, Could 23 (Reuters) - A Ukrainian court sentenced a Russian soldier to life in jail on Monday for killing an unarmed civilian in the first struggle crimes trial arising from Russia's invasion.

-Choose Serhiy Agafonov said Shishimarin, finishing up a "criminal order" by a soldier of upper rank, had fired a number of photographs on the sufferer's head from an automatic weapon. read extra
+Choose Serhiy Agafonov stated Shishimarin, carrying out a "felony order" by a soldier of upper rank, had fired a number of photographs on the victim's head from an computerized weapon. read extra

 Register now for FREE unlimited access to Reuters.com